promisegrid/grid-poc/x/rfc/draft-promisegrid.md

 6. Acknowledgments

-   The authors gratefully acknowledge contributions from the PromiseGrid research community, as well as insights drawn from related work in IPFS, CBOR, COSE, and Promise Theory.
+   The authors gratefully acknowledge contributions from the PromiseGrid research community, as well as insights drawn from related work in IPFS, IPLD, CBOR, COSE, and Promise Theory.

 7. References